Interstate livestock movements

 Prior to moving livestock into Victoria, owners must certify the health of their animals by completing prescribed certificates, vendor declarations and health statements and delivering these to the receiver of the livestock.
 These records must be kept for a specified period of time.

 All transportation of livestock into and within Victoria must comply with the Australian Animal Welfare Standards and Guidelines - Land Transport of Livestock.
 The Transport and Care of Livestock page contains further advice on transporting various livestock species.

 Health and identification entry requirements

-All diseased livestock, such as those infected with or suspected to be infected with a notifiable disease, or quarantined livestock are not permitted to enter Victoria unless issued with a licence from the Manager of Animal Standards at Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
-There are, however exemptions for sheep with Ovine Johne's Disease, and a specific exemption for sheep infected with ovine footrot, lice or ked that are being consigned direct to slaughter within Victoria.
-See under 'Sheep' in the 'Entry requirements and forms for specific species' application and licence forms in the section below.
+All diseased livestock, such as those infected with or suspected to be infected with a notifiable disease, or quarantined livestock are not permitted to enter Victoria unless issued with a licence from the Chief Veterinary Officer Unit at Department of Economic Development, Jobs, Transport and Resources (DEDJTR).

 Livestock means any non-human animal, and any fish or bird, whether wild or domesticated, egg intended for hatching or bee.
 There are separate requirements for the importation of wildlife.

 Where a domesticated species is not listed below, there are no specific identification or other health requirements for entry into Victoria.